rsvim/rfc/3-EventLoop.md

 ### Cancel a Submitted Task

-Simply clear all the tasks in the queue, this should not be a big deal.
+Simply clear the queue, this should not be a big deal.

 ### Interrupt/Abort a Running Task